Certified Legal Video Specialist (CLVS)

-The production test is administered two to three times a year: early spring, late summer and early winter (depending on interest).
+The production exam is administered two to three times a year: early spring, late summer and early winter (depending on interest).
 Please contact NCRA by calling 800-272-NCRA (6272) for more information, or contact the CLVS Staff.
-During this test you'll run the show at a staged deposition and be graded on your ability to follow video deposition guidelines and produce a usable, high-quality video of the deposition.
-When your passing grade is confirmed, you have earned your CLVS.
+During this exam you'll run the show at a staged deposition and be graded on your ability to follow video deposition guidelines and produce a usable, high-quality video of the deposition.
+When your passing grade is confirmed, and you have passed the written knowledge test, you have earned your CLVS.
 This exam will stay on your record for 3 years.
-If you have not taken your WKT within three years of the Production Test, you must retake the exam.
+If you have not taken your WKT within three years of the production exam, you must retake the exam.

-Those who already hold another NCRA certification will earn 0.5 CEUs after passing both the Written Knowledge Test and the Production Test.
+Those who already hold another NCRA certification will earn 0.5 CEUs after passing both the Written Knowledge Test and the Production Exam.

 Production exam schedule